MarineYachtRadar/mayara/docs/design/architecture.md

 ## Deployment Modes

-### Mode 1: SignalK WASM Plugin (🚧 Needs Overhaul)
+### Mode 1: SignalK WASM Plugin (✅ Complete)

-> **Note:** The WASM plugin exists but is outdated and needs significant updates
+> **Note:** The WASM plugin is now fully integrated with the unified RadarEngine
-> to integrate with the current unified controller architecture.
-The diagram below
+> architecture from mayara-core.
+It shares the same controllers, ARPA, guard zones,
-> shows the **target architecture** once the overhaul is complete.
+> trails, and dual-range logic as the server.

 ```
 ┌─────────────────────────────────────────────────────────────────────────────┐